nais/doc/docs/basics/teams.md

 ## GCP Team projects

-Each team has their own [Google Cloud Platform project](https://cloud.google.com/storage/docs/projects), which consist of a set of users; a set of APIs; and authentication, and monitoring settings of those APIs.
+Each team has their own [Google Cloud Platform project](https://cloud.google.com/storage/docs/projects), which consist of:
+   * a set of users,
+   * a set of APIs,
+   * in addition to authentication and monitoring settings of those APIs.

 So, for example, all of your Cloud Storage buckets and objects, along with user permissions for accessing them, reside in a project.

-In general every memeber of the team have the possibility to add the necessary permissions they need via [IAM role managment](https://console.cloud.google.com/iam-admin/iam).
+In general every member of the team has the possibility to add the necessary permissions they need via [IAM role managment](https://console.cloud.google.com/iam-admin/iam).
-There are also no general limit on which features/products that can be used in a project, but everything has need been [ROS'd](https://doc.nais.io/legal/nais-ros/).
+There is no general limitation as to which features/products that can be used in a project, but everything needs to have been [ROS'd](https://doc.nais.io/legal/nais-ros/).
-Each team is responsible to do the necessary ROS and PVK changes to use a new feature.
+While we encourage the teams to base their ROS(s) and PVK(s) on the ones done by the NAIS team, each team is responsible to do their own necessary ROS and PVK aimed for their usage/feature not covered by existing ROS.

 Remember to clean up after yourself, so we don't have unnecessary resources running, and costing us money.
 We have a dashboard showing what each [team](https://datastudio.google.com/u/1/reporting/417b0a1d-b307-4a6d-a699-77a6ab239661/page/mJdmB) is using, plus a dashboard for [everything](https://datastudio.google.com/reporting/fda5f821-caef-4056-9356-9aa4f7082699/page/mJdmB) in GCP.

 ### Access management

-To promote autonomous teams, teams control access to their own projects completely by them self.
+To promote autonomous teams, teams control access to their own projects completely by themselves.
 This can be done either by pipeline, or manually adding access when needed.

-There are different scenarios for when and how to give access to users, and the official [Google Cloud Docs](https://cloud.google.com/iam/docs/granting-changing-revoking-access) is definitive the best source for information.
+There are different scenarios for when and how to give access to users, and the official [Google Cloud Docs](https://cloud.google.com/iam/docs/granting-changing-revoking-access) is definitively the best source for information.

 Google Docs has a list of possible [predefined roles](https://cloud.google.com/iam/docs/understanding-roles#predefined_roles) that we recommend using.
 These roles can also be listed our with `gcloud iam roles list --filter $feature`.